Were you born to make the world brighter?

 Everyone has different living situations during the pandemic.
 Some students are at home, and others live on campus in a “pod” with their roommates.
 Others live alone, but that doesn’t stop them from feeling the sense of belonging and community Loyola is truly known for.
 Explore what it’s like to live and adjust to life on campus in these ever-changing times.

-Video 3: Thriving with the Pack
+Episode 3: Thriving with the Pack

 Will I make friends?
 Will I keep my friends?
 The toughest part about going to college in a pandemic seems to be the making and maintaining of friendships!
 Don’t fret - our crew of students give you all the tips and inside scoop of staying safe with old friends and meeting new friends once you get to Loyola.
 Trust us, you’ll never feel alone.